-All dietetic students must complete an application process in order to be admitted into the professional phase of the Master's of Science in Community Medical Dietetics (MSCMD) You cannot take master's level nutrition courses until you have been admitted into the professional phase.
+All dietetic students must complete an application process in order to be admitted into the professional phase of the Master of Science in Community Medical Dietetics (MSCMD) You cannot take master's level nutrition courses until you have been admitted into the professional phase.
 To be eligible for admission, you must have satisfied all of the following requirements:

 - 1. A minimum cumulative GPA of 3.0 - 2.
 Completion of all nutrition courses with following minimum grades. - Grade of at least a "B" in all nutrition courses- 140, 173, 273, 340 & 341. - Grade of at least a "C" in BIO104/104L & 114/114L, 296, CHEM106, 140, 305. - 3.
-Once accepted into the professional phase, you will receive an email from TCCP (The Clinical Coordination Partnership), where you will need to create an account with "Student Passport".
-You will upload all background check results, as well as immunization records. - 4.
-Completion of a self-disclosure statement and criminal history check in compliance with the Wisconsin Caregiver Law, through CastleBranch (see below).
-This must be completed by May 20, 2022.
-This can be completed by going to the website- Welcome to WORCS DOJ WORCS (wi.gov) -and click on "public access" and submit a "new background request."
-The cost of the background check is \$45, which the applicant is responsible.
+Once accepted into the professional phase, you will receive an email from Sonia, where you will need to create an account.
+You will upload all background check results, BID form, as well as immunization records. - 4.
+Completion of a self-disclosure statement and criminal history check in compliance with the Wisconsin Caregiver Law, through CastleBranch.
+This must be completed by May 19, 2023.
+Instructions on the process will be communicated in the spring semester.
+The cost of the background check is the responsibility of the student.
 Once completed, background check findings should be uploaded to "Sonia". - 5.
-Completion of all health and immunization requirements by May 20, 2022.
-Required health and immunization requirements are: Hepatitis B, MMR, Tdap, TB, flu shot and COVID-19 (fully vaccinated and boosted).
-Complete an updated immunization record Viterbo University and schedule a TB test via the website by

-December 1, 2022.
+Completion of all health and immunization requirements by May 19, 2023.
+Required health and immunization requirements are: Hepatitis B, MMR, Tdap, Varicella, TB, flu shot and COVID-19 (fully vaccinated and boosted).
+Complete an updated immunization record Viterbo University and schedule a TB test via the website by December 1, 2022.
 Cost is \$5.
 All immunization information should be uploaded to Sonia, as well. - 6.
 Completion of an interview with a registered dietitian nutritionist from your hometown and a summary reflection paper of that learning experience.
 You will obtain the dietitian's signature verifying the meeting and scan all documents to send with all application materials. - 7.
-At the end of spring semester (the second-year), after you have received your spring semester grades, submit the application packet electronically by May 20, 2022.
+At the end of spring semester (the second year), after you have received your spring semester grades, submit the application packet electronically by May 19, 2023.
 Include the following in the packet: - 1.
 Completed application form, and copy of your VitNet Degree Audit. - 2.
-RDN Interview form, plus the completed word-processed summary reflection paper.

-3. One-two page application letter outlining your professional goals at this time.
+RDN Interview form, plus the completed word-processed summary reflection paper. - 3.
+One-two page application letter outlining your professional goals at this time.

-The application packet MUST BE uploaded to Moodle by 4:00 pm on May 20, 2022.
+The application packet MUST BE uploaded to Moodle by 4:00 pm on May 19, 2023.